admarm/Fibonacci-Sequence/README.md

 Another way of entering the arguments via the terminal is by entering the first one, hitting enter, and then entering the second one.

 ![image](https://github.com/user-attachments/assets/5790746c-9e2d-4477-9425-5c9dbb3e980c)

+# Note
+Large numbers may take a while to be calculated or to be displayed in a sequence.